 - The amount and timing of the Company's income The Company is required to pay 100% of the deemed benefits as and when deemed realized.
 As such, the Company is generally not required to make payments under the TRA until and unless a tax benefit is actually realized on a filed return.
-Without income against which specified TRA attributes are deductible, the benefit of such deduction is not deemed to be realized, resulting in no payment under the TRA.
+Without income against which specified TRA attributes are deductible, the benefit of such deduction is not deemed realized, resulting in no payment under the TRA.
 The utilization of such tax attributes and recognition of benefit against Company income will result in payments under the TRA. - The amount and timing of deductions Similar to the above, the timing of the recognition of deductions and attributes included in the TRA will impact the ultimate timing of payments under the TRA.
 In turn, the fair value of the TRA payments will fluctuate over time; and - Future tax rates of jurisdictions in which the Company has tax liability, including the finalization of the assessment of the impact of the Tax Act.

 The TRA assumptions were re-measured for subsequent inputs based on the enacted tax rates under the Tax Act, signed into law on December 22, 2017.
-The significant fair value inputs used to estimate the future expected TRA payments to Roark include the timing of tax payments due to the assessment of the Tax Act, a tax savings rate of approximately 29.2% post-Tax Act enactment, a discount rate of approximately 9%, book income projections, timing of expected adjustments to calculate taxable income, and the projected rate of use for attributes defined in the TRA.
-The TRA fair value requires significant judgment and is classified as Level 3 in the fair value hierarchy assessment included in Note 6, and the fair value of the instrument may change upon the assessment of the Tax Act.
+The significant fair value inputs used to estimate the future expected TRA payments to Roark include the timing of tax payments due to the assessment of the Tax Act, a tax savings rate of approximately 29.2% following the enactment of the Tax Act, a discount rate of approximately 9%, book income projections, timing of expected adjustments to calculate taxable income, and the projected rate of use for attributes defined in the TRA.
+The TRA fair value requires significant judgment and is classified as Level 3 in the fair value hierarchy assessment included in Note 6.
+The fair value of the instrument may change upon assessment of the Tax Act.

-Payments made under the TRA are generally due within 90 days following the filing of Simply Good Foods U.S. federal and state income tax returns, and may include the tax returns that reflect activity as early as the taxable year ended August 26, 2017.
-Payments under the TRA will be based on the tax reporting positions that Simply Good Foods will determine.
+Payments made under the TRA are generally due within 90 days following the filing of the Company's U.S. federal and state income tax returns, and may include the tax returns that reflect activity as early as the taxable year ended August 26, 2017.
+Payments under the TRA will be based on the tax reporting positions that the Company will determine.
 The term of the TRA generally will continue until all applicable tax benefit payments have been made under the agreement.

-As of February 24, 2018, the un-discounted future expected payments under the TRA are as follows:
+A ( ) A DC D010 .1 12 .
+1.C . .
+1 As of May 26, 2018. , the un-discounted future ex pected payments u nder the TRA are as follows:

+] Estimated

-(In thousands by fiscal year) Estimated future payments
+(In thousands by fiscal year) futu ire payments

 2018 \$ 2,637

 2019 16,027

 2020 11,728

 2021 1,595

 2022 183

 2023 and thereafter 106

 \$ 32,276